 The default MTU of fastd is 1500.
 This allows briding the fastd interface in TAP mode with other interface with the same MTU, but will usually cause fastd’s UDP packets to be fragmented.
 Fragmentation can lower the performance or even cause connectivity problems when broken routers filter ICMP packets, so if possible the MTU should be chosen small enough so that IP fragmentation can be avoided.
 Unlike OpenVPN, fastd doesn’t support fragmentation itself, but relies on the IP stack to fragment packets when necessary.

-- The basic overhead of a fastd packet in TUN mode over IPv4 is 29 Bytes when only null crypto is used and 52 Bytes for all other crypto methods
+- The basic overhead of a fastd packet in TUN mode over IPv4 is 28 bytes plus method-specific overhead

 - TAP mode needs 14 bytes more than TUN mode